floridop/MNXB11-fairytale/fairytale.md

 Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.

+"Murray!" screamed a familiar voice.
+"Planning on leaving me behind?"
+Appearing from the dense sandstorm was a forgotten face, "James Gunn", a retired veteran, and more importantly, Murray's childhood best friend.

 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE